Rovinj Travel FAQ: 12 Questions About Croatia's Prettiest Town

 Q: Do cruise ships visit Rovinj?

-A: Yes, but less frequently than Dubrovnik.
+A: Yes, though less often than Dubrovnik.
 Ships anchor offshore and tender passengers into the harbour.
-When a ship is in, the old town gets noticeably busier for 4-6 hours.
+When one is in, the old town gets noticeably busier for 4-6 hours.
 Check cruisemapper.com for schedules and plan around them.

 Budget